-People at greatest risk for heath-related illness include infants and young children, people 65 years of age and older, people who are overweight, those with chronic illness (especially heart or lung conditions and individuals who use certain medications.
+People at greatest risk for health-related illness include infants and young children, people 65 years of age and older, people who are overweight, those with chronic illness (especially heart or lung conditions, and individuals who use certain medications).
 People who work outdoors or in hot settings should also be aware of the symptoms of heat-related illness and take precautions.

-- Infants under 6 months of age should not be given water, continue to breastfeed or give formula as usual.
+Not give water to infants under 6 months of age, but should continue to breastfeed or give formula as usual.

-- Call your child’s doctor if baby has: Fewer than 6 wet diapers per day, gone more than 6 hours without a wet diaper, sunken soft spot on top of the head, or sunken eyes.
+Call your child’s doctor if your baby has: Fewer than 6 wet diapers per day, gone more than 6 hours without a wet diaper, a sunken soft spot on top of their head, or sunken eyes.

 What are Symptoms of Heat-Related Illness?